Yusen-Peng/DRIP/README.md

 ![alt text](/NEW_acc_vis_16.png)

-### What else?

-existing bug:
-- [ ] not mask **the null token** in the attention mask

-other things to try:
-- [ ] extend training epochs and reduce LR slightly
-- [ ] add temperature annealing for RelaxedBernoulli and start with a high value

 ### LAION-280M (178Msamples, 178,918,585) results

 | model | GFLOPs (fvcore) | resolution | patch size | #epochs | Top-1 Acc (%) | Top-5 Acc (%) | avg GPU memory (GB) | avg training step time (s) |